 - Gestalt – places emphasis on gaining awareness of the present moment and the present context

-- NLP – places focus and consideration on the structure of our communication with ourselves and others
+- Neuro Linguistic Programming – places focus and consideration on the structure of our communication with ourselves and others

 Hypnotherapy can be incredibly powerful for individuals who have a tendency to be over-analytical getting into the minutiae of detail, or becoming overly focused on understanding what caused their issue.
 It is also truly valuable for individuals who have tried talking therapies in the past, but have been unable to make progress through the conscious discussions.
 Similar to many forms of therapy, hypnotherapy can support individuals to overcome a variety of issues including: